Djibouti Passport Ranking

-The Djiboutian passport currently ranks on the 93rd place according to the Guide visa index.
+The Djiboutian passport currently ranks on the 93rd place according to the Guide Passport Ranking Index.
 It provides visa-free access to 47 countries.
-The passport ranking has been dropping over the years from 77th in 2016 to its current ranking.
+The Passport Ranking has been dropping over the years from 77th in 2016 to its current ranking.
 Djiboutian passport holders have visa-free and visas on arrival access to countries such as Kenya, Philippines, Singapore, Sri Lanka and Iran.
 Djiboutian passport holders require a visa to enter 179 destinations in the world.
 This high visa requirement results in a low mobility score and extended travel preparations.

 The Republic of Djibouti a former French colony.
 Located in Eastern Africa, consists of six administrative regions.
 It borders the Gulf of Aden, the Red Sea, Somalia, Eritrea and Ethiopia.
 The most important regions are Djibouti, Tadjourah and Dikhil.
 Djibouti is the 47th largest country in Africa with a surface area of only 23,200 square kilometers.
 Its climate is tropical desert on the coast and semi desert in the south and central highlands.
 The terrain is characterized by coastal plains and central mountains.

 The overall population is 921,804 people.
 The capital of the country is Djibouti, which is also the most populous city with 562,000 inhabitants.
 Other notable cities are Ali Sabieh, Dikhil and Tadjoura.
 The largest and only international airport is Djibouti-Ambouli International Airport (JIB), which also serves as a major military hub for several international armed forces.
 It connects Djibouti to destinations across Africa, Europe and the Middle East.